 8. Exposure

-As such, it’s not uncommon that dogs, who are friendly, to be snatched from their own dog yards especially when the yards are visible to the public.
-Cameras can help detect the intruder, but it still can be difficult to retrieve the “dognapped” dog.
-Of course, having your dog chipped may help as well.
+Of course, having your dog microchipped may help as well.
 But mostly you being present with your dog will deter the person from invading your yard for the easy grab.
 Needless to say, making your dog yard less visible to the public also helps.
-It’s the out-of-sight, out-of-mind method.
+It’s the old out-of-sight, out-of-mind method.

 9. Gravel, bark, or mulch

 You may have decorated your backyard with gravel to save on water and cut down on the mud.
 This is a great idea!
 However, if you have a dog that likes to chew or eat whatever is around, you’ll want to pay close attention.
-I know, sometimes I think dogs are part goat.
+Sometimes I think dogs are part goat.
 If you have a goat-type dog, you may even want to invest in a dog run to quarantine your dog from these dangerous pebbles or bark areas.
 Ingesting pebbles could lead to an emergency veterinarian trip or worse.

 Additionally, mulch or bark made from cocoa bean, almond or walnut trees, or most fruit trees can be toxic to dogs and cause blockages if ingested.
 Again, this would lead to a very expensive vet bill.